voteliquid/blog/_posts/2017-12-06-give-your-rep-an-f-introducing-united-legislator-grades.md

 There's still a big issue: these scores only represent the people already signed up and verified on United.

-Sadly, accusations of bias infest our national political conversation.

-We still have a long way to go before everyone's signed up for United.
+We still have a long way to go before everyone's joined United.
 Until then, our earliest adopters won't necessarily be a representative sample of the electorate at large.

 If United is dominated by one group, it would be too easy for people to dismiss these scores.

 But [liquid democracy](/2016/09/21/what-is-liquid-democracy/) is too big an idea to let that deter us.

+So we're going one step farther.

 <a href="/assets/article_images/2017-12-06-give-your-rep-an-f-introducing-united-legislator-grades/legislator-grades-scale.png" target="blank"><img src="/assets/article_images/2017-12-06-give-your-rep-an-f-introducing-united-legislator-grades/legislator-grades-scale.png" style="float: right; margin: -10px 0 0 23px; width: 180px;" class="legislator-grade-scale" /></a>
 <style>